Mastering Client-Side Authentication with Firebase and SvelteKit

 Firebase authentication methods

 Firebase offers a variety of authentication methods to suit your application's needs.
-In this section, we'll briefly discuss some of the most popular methods and then focus on implementing email/password authentication for our SvelteKit app.
+This section briefly discusses some of the most popular methods and then focuses on implementing email/password authentication for our SvelteKit app.

-Google Sign-In: Lets users sign in with their Google accounts.
+• Google Sign-In: This lets users sign in with their Google accounts.

-There are even more methods available, but these are some of the most commonly used.
+Even more, methods are available, but these are some of the most commonly used.
 For this tutorial, we'll focus on email/password authentication.

 You can learn more about the different authentication methods here .